i-c-stratigraphy/guide/pages/chron.md

 The purpose of chronostratigraphic classification is to organize systematically the rocks forming the Earth’s crust into named units (chronostratigraphic units) that represent intervals of geologic time (geochronologic units) to serve as references in narratives about Earth history including the evolution of life.

 #### 3. Chronostratigraphic unit
-The purpose of chronostratigraphic classification is to organize systematically the rocks forming the Earth’s crust into named units (chronostratigraphic units) that represent intervals of geologic time (geochronologic units) to serve as references in narratives about Earth history including the evolution of life.
+A body of rocks that includes all rocks representative of a specific interval of geologic time, and only this time span.
+Chronostratigraphic units are bounded by isochronous horizons which mark specific moments of geological time.

 The rank and relative magnitude of the units in the chronostratigraphic hierarchy are a function of the durations they represent.